taneshsin/tennis-win-predictor/README.md

 - 📉 Data drift detection with Evidently
 - 🧪 Experiment tracking with MLflow

+## 🗣️ User Feedback Collection

+The app includes a built-in feedback form that allows users to:

+- ✅ Confirm if the prediction was correct
+- 💬 Share suggestions (e.g., "Player was injured", "UI felt unclear", etc.)
+- 📄 All feedback is stored in a connected Google Sheet for future model improvements

 ---

 ## 🛠 How to Run the Project